TheMicronauts/TORAIZ-AS-1-Help/README.md

 - The second _Part_ contains the unit’s _Global_ settings, with default values that I find sensible (those shown in the first table), but which you should tweak to your liking.

 - The third _Part_ contains the SysEx message that will trigger the unit to dump the patch currently residing in its working memory.
-It allows you to record the dump into a MIDI _Part_ and keep it within the _Project_ it is related to.
+It allows you to record the dump (also a SysEx message) into a MIDI _Part_ and keep it within the _Project_ it is related to.

 Once you have established a mental model of the instrument, this workflow is far less disruptive to the creative process.
 It reduces cognitive load by removing the need to learn and memorise new interactions.
 Generally, it is simpler, faster, and more flexible than going through additional layers of abstraction or dedicated editors—which are, alas, almost always buggy, incomplete, and idiosyncratic.